seanwho42/Deduper-seanwho42/README.md

 # Deduper

 Deduper is a PCR deduplication I was assigned to create as part of the Bi624/Bi625 course at UO KCGIP Bioinformatics and Genomics Masters Program.
 It supports error correction with a Hamming distance of 1 (further customization of this is a potential plan for the future).

-Outputs
+Only single-end reads are supported at this time.

 ## Installation